exped1ter/mygame/README.md

-# 🧬 Microbiology Matching Game
+# 🧬 Microbiology Drag & Drop Game

-An educational and interactive HTML5/JavaScript game that teaches players about microorganisms and their characteristics through a fun matching game!
+An educational and interactive HTML5/JavaScript drag & drop game that teaches players about microorganisms and their characteristics through an intuitive matching interface!

 ## 🎮 How to Play

-- **Objective**: Match each microorganism with its correct characteristics
+- **Objective**: Drag characteristic cards onto the matching microorganism cards
-- **Gameplay**: Click on a microorganism first, then click on its matching characteristic
+- **Gameplay**: Click and drag characteristics from the right column and drop them onto the correct organism on the left
 - **Scoring**: Each correct match gives you 10 points
 - **Lives**: You start with 3 lives.
 Wrong matches cost you a life
 - **Levels**: Complete all matches in a level to advance to the next level